ryanwprice/vdes10918/readme.md

 ## Overview

-This course gives you the opportunity to build dynamic Web pages that contain data that changes.
+This project gives you the opportunity to build dynamic web pages that contain data that changes.
 As a result we will be using Javascript to update the page and control CSS to give the user updates.
-We will start simply but these will become Web apps, then eventually we will progress to creating an App for a mobile device, using the same knowledge of HTML, CSS and JS.
+We will start simply but these will become web Apps, then eventually we will progress to creating an App for a mobile device, using the same knowledge of HTML, CSS and JS.
 HTML is the content, CSS is the design and JS becomes the behaviour or controls the page interactions.

 Instructor: Ryan Price
 Email: [ryan.price1@sheridancollege.ca](mailto:ryan.price1@sheridancollege.ca)